imjayapple/Shorts-to-MP4-v2/README.md

 - Stores the URLs and titles in a `.CSV` file.
 - Automatically downloads the videos and saves them with the specified titles.

+## Features in Development

+- Add loop to keep the .csv in memory so that mistaken entries can be reversed.
+- This downloader used to be manual, 1:1, as in one video at a time.
+With them all compiled in a single .csv the seemingly single bottleneck would be your internet speed, however, you'd be wrong.
+YouTube will restrict this spammy behavior if you exceed certain "beyond human" interactions.
+To counteract this, allow the downloader to run on a delay, at a more "human" pace.

 ## Requirements

 - Python 3.x